SamSike/OpenDrop_OP/DEV_GUIDE.md

 ---

-This Developer Guide serves as your **primary reference** for contributing to OpenDrop-ML.
+This Developer Guide serves as your **primary reference** for contributing to opendrop_ml.

 ---